 What Is Femoroacetabular Impingement?
 Symptoms of gluteal tendinopathy may overlap with FAI.

 Piriformis syndrome treatments

-Piriformis syndrome can be treated both pharmacologically and non-pharmacologically.
+Piriformis syndrome can be treated both with medications and non-drug options.
 Anti-inflammatory, analgesic, and muscle relaxer medications have all been used successfully in the treatment of the syndrome.
 Conservative management centers on physical and massage therapy that includes stretching, strengthening, and a gradual return to functional activities.

-Stretching the piriformis muscle in an effort to relieve compression of the sciatic nerve is a mainstay of conversative treatment of piriformis syndrome.
+Stretching the piriformis muscle to relieve sciatic nerve compression is a mainstay of conversative treatment.
 The most effective stretching position is similar to the FAIR test where the patient lies supine and then moves into hip flexion, adduction, and internal rotation.
-Overpressure can be applied through a downward force at the knee from the patient’s ipsilateral hand, an external rotation force at the distal tibia from the patient’s contralateral hand, or both.

 Stretching can also be performed in a seated position with the affected leg crossed over the unaffected leg in a figure-4 position; the patient can either pull their ipsilateral knee to their contralateral shoulder or hinge forward at the hips to intensify the stretch.
 Stretching of piriformis should be followed by strengthening of the hip abductors and external rotators.

 A prospective study of 250 patients (with an additional 30 controls) with piriformis syndrome found that it took an average of seven weeks of analgesics, muscle relaxers, and physical therapy that included massage for half of the patients to reach full recovery.
 The program included stretching for the hip flexors, quadriceps, hamstrings, adductors, and piriformis.